01 – French singer Maurice Chevalier dies (b. 1888) in Paris. He is 83.

 05 – The Congregational Church in England and Wales and the Presbyterian Church of England vote to form a United Reformed Church.

 09 – The first national coal strike for nearly 50 years begins in England, leading to large-scale power cuts and nationwide blackouts.
 Edward Heath insists there will be “no concessions” in the £31m pay offer rejected by the miners.

-09 – Fire destroys the liner Queen Elizabeth in Hong Kong Harbour.
-The 83,000-ton ship capsizes after 24 hours of fire collapses all of her 11 decks.
+09 – Fire destroys the luxury liner Queen Elizabeth in Hong Kong Harbour.
+The 83,000-ton ship – once the pride of the Cunard fleet – capsizes after 24 hours of fire collapses all of her 11 decks.

 10 – The US Surgeon General advises that the health of non-smokers is endangered by secondhand cigarette smoke.